Walter Hill: 1980s

 James Keach had developed a script about the Jesse James Gang, The Long Riders, which United Artists were willing to finance if a suitable director were to be found.
 Hill was approached and eagerly agreed to film his first Western.
 The film is remembered for casting real-life acting brothers (the Keaches, Carradines, Quaids and Guests) as historical outlaw siblings (the James, Younger, Miller and Ford brothers).
 Hill later said his "code" for the film was to keep "the jokes funny and the bullets real.
 It is about moral choices.
 I think people who object to violence shouldn't go to the movies....
 The use of all the brothers can be perceived as a gimmick but I wanted a family feeling to the movie."

 Hill's next film was going to be adaptations of The Last Good Kiss (by James Crumley) and then Red Harvest (by Dashiell Hammett).
-However neither were made.
+However neither were made, though the story of Last Man Standing (which he made in 1996) was very close to Red Harvest.
 Instead Hill did Southern Comfort, originally written in 1976.
 It was an intense Deliverance-style thriller about a group of U.S. Army National Guardsmen (including Keith Carradine, Powers Boothe and Fred Ward) on weekend maneuvers in the Louisiana bayou who find themselves fighting for survival in the swamps after offending some local Cajuns.
 The film was seen by many as an allegory for America's involvement in the Vietnam War, although Hill denies this is the case.

 He and David Giler rewrote the script prepared by another writer.
 According to Hill, "No studio wanted to make it, but an independent guy showed up who had a relationship with Fox.
 Liked it, said he would finance it."

 The film was critically acclaimed but, in Hill's words, it "didn't make a... nickel anywhere.
 Foreign, domestic, anything...
 I was proud of the film...
 But I was disappointed in the lack of response.
 It was a universal audience failure...
 Usually you can say they loved it in Japan or something.
 I don't think anybody loved it anywhere."

 Hill tried to make Lone Star, from the play by James McLure to star Powers Boothe and Sigourney Weaver (1981).
-Like Red Harvest and The Last Good Kiss it was not made though the story of Last Man Standing (which he made in 1996) was very close to Red Harvest.
+Like Red Harvest and The Last Good Kiss it was not made.